Pennsylvania Wood Cockroaches

 DIY Pennsylvania wood cockroach prevention and control tips

 There are several things that you can do around your home to help prevent problems with nuisance Pennsylvania wood cockroaches.
-Inspect the exterior of your home and seal cracks or crevices in the foundation or walls and install door sweeps under all doors.
+Inspect the exterior of your home, seal cracks or crevices in the foundation or walls, and install door sweeps under all doors.
 It is a good idea to inspect firewood before bringing it into your home.
-It can also be helpful to replace white exterior light bulbs with yellow or sodium vapor light bulbs - insects don’t find these as attractive as the white light bulbs.
+It can also be helpful to replace white exterior light bulbs with yellow or sodium vapor light bulbs; insects don’t find these as attractive as the white light bulbs.